coq/coq/doc/sphinx/addendum/type-classes.rst

       We recommend always setting a mode when introducing a class or using a default mode.

-   .. error:: Discharging the class @ident would drop its mode declaration.
+   .. exn:: Discharging the class @ident would drop its modes declaration.
 Declare the class outside a section.

-      If a :attr:`modes` attribute is given to a class inside a section, but no :ref:`default mode <TypeclassesDefaultMode>` is set, this results in an error at section closing since Coq doesn't know which mode the discharged variables for the class should have.
+      If a :attr:`modes` attribute is given to a class inside a section, but no :ref:`default mode <TypeclassesDefaultMode>` is set, this results in an error at section closing since Coq doesn't know which mode should be set for the discharged variables.

    .. cmd:: Existing Class @qualid